 - To address inequality and poverty

-- To support only sustainable economic growth (and I agree we need to be a lot clearer on what that means)
+- To support only sustainable economic growth (and I agree we need to be a lot clearer on what that means) and public services

 This in detail will require a range of fiscal innovations, for example…

 - New international measure to deal with tax avoidance – especially “off shore” tax havens

 - New taxes for wealth, land, and a shift away from income, maybe a global financial transaction tax (Cf “Robin Hood”)

 - Fiscal measure to encourage/incentivise markets to bring forward innovations to help address those objectives